yufujimoto/PyBossa-ja/README.md

 # How to add Japanese menu to PyBossa

+[PyBossa](http://pybossa.com/) is an open source platform for crowd-sourcing, and this repository provides a set of Japanese translation files.
+Please see [PyBossa's documentation](http://docs.pybossa.com/en/latest/install.html) if you haven't **installed by hand**.

 1. Replace some files located in "~/pybossa/pybossa/themes/default/templates" with following files.

     + account/update.html